 - people receiving low income (e.g., unemployed, underemployed, etc.)

 - religious/faith communities (e.g., Buddhist, Muslim, Christian, etc.)

 - rural, remote or inner-urban populations (e.g., geographic/social isolation, underserviced areas, etc.)

-- groups defined by sex/gender (e.g., male, female, women, men, trans, transsexual, transgendered, two-spirited, etc.)
+- groups defined by sex/gender (e.g., male, female, women, men, trans, transsexual, transgendered, non-binary, two-spirited, etc.)

 - groups defined by sexual orientation (e.g., lesbian, gay, bisexual, etc.).

 Please note that this list is not exhaustive, may not be fully inclusive and/or may not reflect the preferred terminology within the listed population groups.
 Clients may also identify with more than one of the above.
 It is important that your programs/services incorporate the

 Health Equity Impact Assessment tool in planning and service delivery.
 This website will endeavor to provide more evidence-informed content for specific population groups in the future.